 Usage example

 Here’s an example of how to use the LLM tool in your application.
+This example specifically delegates medical questions to the palmyra-med model.

 Create a tools array containing an LLM tool

-To use the LLM tool, create a tools array that specifies the Writer model you want to use:
+To use the LLM tool, create a tools array that specifies the Writer model you want to use.

 "tools": [